Columbia Virtual Campus

 Find specific interests resources ranging from Columbia news, career development, social awareness and financial aid.

-Scrapped study spaces due to lack of user need and responded to the major current user need and event instead.
+Replaced study spaces due to lack of user need.
 Highlight accountability and accessibility through mentorship with Columbia students while donating to BLM programs.

 virtual student events.